 Zayed National Museum

 Slated to open on Saadiyat Island in what’s set to become Saadiyat Cultural District is Zayed National Museum.
 Announced in 2007, the museum promises to showcase and celebrate the life and achievements of the late Sheikh Zayed, and the UAE’s journey from the ancient past to the present day.
 The museum’s design is themed on the feathers of a falcon, with each steel feather containing a gallery space – the tallest will be an impressive 125m high.
-Although progress updates haven’t been given, Saif Ghobash, undersecretary at the Department of Culture and Tourism Abu Dhabi, recently confirmed that mega new tourist attractions Guggenheim Abu Dhabi and Zayed National Museum are still very much in progress.
+Although progress updates haven’t been given, Saif Ghobash, undersecretary at the Department of Culture and Tourism Abu Dhabi, confirmed in April 2019 that mega new tourist attractions Guggenheim Abu Dhabi and Zayed National Museum are still very much in progress.

 Guggenheim Abu Dhabi

-The Louvre Abu Dhabi finally opened its impressive doors in November 2017 – and although little information of its neighbour, The Guggenheim, has been given, Saif Ghobash, undersecretary at the Department of Culture and Tourism Abu Dhabi, recently confirmed that mega new tourist attractions Guggenheim Abu Dhabi and Zayed National Museum are still very much in progress.
+The Louvre Abu Dhabi finally opened its impressive doors in November 2017 – and although little information of its neighbour, The Guggenheim, has been given, Saif Ghobash, undersecretary at the Department of Culture and Tourism Abu Dhabi, confirmed in April 2019 that mega new tourist attractions Guggenheim Abu Dhabi and Zayed National Museum are still very much in progress.
 “All I can say now is that with Louvre Abu Dhabi done and completed a year ago, all the other projects have been put into full gear” he was quoted saying.
 Sounds promising.